Let’s simplify art for kids. Unlock your membership library today!🔑

 2. Incredible Foam This post contains affiliate links.

 This is a weird yet fun supply you can get on Amazon.
 We love it.
-It’s a perfect mix between, slime, clay and styrofoam but very low mess.
+It’s a perfect mix between, slime, clay and Styrofoam but very low mess.

 Place the foam inside a box next to some cars, trucks and craft sticks or any other similar toy you may have on hand.